kaistomics/DeepNeo-tcr/README.md

 1) Recommended : Copy working environment to your miniconda/anaconda folder

-- Download DeepNeo_environment.tar.gz from github
+- Download deepneo_environment.tar.gz from github
-- tar -zxvf DeepNeo_environment.tar.gz
+- tar -zxvf deepneo_environment.tar.gz
-- cp -r DeepNeo_environment /home/YOUR_NAME/miniconda2/envs/
+- cp -r deepneo_environment /home/YOUR_NAME/miniconda2/envs/
-- conda activate DeepNeo_environment
+- conda activate deepneo_environment

 2) You can obtain working environment by installing all the packages provided in the DeepNeo_conda_environment.